afornaia/REDUNET/README.md

-# REDUNET
-REDUNET: Reducing Test Suites by IntegratingSet Cover and Network-Based Optimization
+# REDUNET: Reducing Test Suites by Integrating Set Cover and Network-Based Optimization
 Authors: Misael Mongiovì, Andrea Fornaia and Emiliano Tramontana
+Department of Mathematics and Computer Science, University of Catania